 There are three types of sleep apnea: Obstructive Sleep Apnea (OSA), Central Sleep Apnea (CSA), and mixed sleep apnea.
 Obstructive Sleep Apnea is a cessation of airflow due to a mechanical obstruction of upper airways, such as a semi-collapsed trachea, a large tongue relaxed over the back of the throat or a large amount of soft tissue in the uvula area.
 OSA is the most common of the three and can be treated with Oral Appliance Therapy also known as a Mandibular Advancement Appliance if needed.
-Central Sleep Apnea is a cessation of airflow due to a failure in the signalling pathway from the Brain to the muscles that control breathing.
+Central Sleep Apnea is a cessation of airflow due to a failure in the signaling pathway from the Brain to the muscles that control breathing.
 Mixed Apnea is a combination of the two.

 Common symptoms of OSA are snoring, heavy mouth breathing, sore throat, dry mouth, teeth grinding, TMJ pain, excessive daytime sleepiness, fatigue, insomnia, depression, weight gain, GERD, high blood pressure, hyperactivity, irritability, lack of attention and memory loss.